mwaykole/vdiff/docs/dev-doc/01-concepts.md

 Now that you understand the basics, continue to:

-👉 [02-architecture.md](02-architecture.md) - See how vdiff is built
+👉 [02-architecture.md](02-architecture.md) - See how dfastllm is built